Construction management can be downright grueling. But, by using 16 proven construction management tips, the work becomes easier.

 In the same vein, watch over your schedule like a hawk.
 Because time is money.
 If a project stretches longer than expected, you’ll bleed money.

-Create meeting agendas and only invite people who absolutely need to attend.
-You’ll keep meetings efficient, without wasting anyone’s time.
+Craft meeting agendas and invite only those who absolutely need to be there.
+This way, you’ll streamline meetings without wasting anyone’s time.

-I’ve even had construction managers ask me to attend weekly in-person meetings.
-Not only was it a waste of my time, but it was a huge unnecessary expense for the contractor.
-Because most of the time, the discussions had nothing to do with my design work.
-I’d just sit silently for 2-hours, twiddling my thumbs.
+I’ve even had construction managers summon me to weekly in-person meetings.
+It was not only a waste of my time but also a massive and unnecessary expense for the contractor.
+Most of the time, the discussions didn’t involve my design work at all.
+I’d just sit there for two hours, twiddling my thumbs.

-For this reason, I tell contractors I’ll only physically attend meetings if I’m absolutely needed.
-Even then, I’ll ask if I can call in from my phone.
-Because I’m not going to drive 4 hours one way or hop onto a plane, to listen to others speak.
+For this reason, I tell contractors I’ll only show up in person if I’m absolutely needed.
+Even then, I’ll ask if I can join via phone call.
+There’s no way I’m driving four hours or hopping on a plane just to listen to others chat.

-Building strong relationships begins with being kind and showing empathy.
-Of course, sometimes, you need to be a hard ass to get work done.
-Some people need a fire lit under them.
+Building strong relationships starts with kindness and empathy.
+Of course, sometimes you need to be tough to get things done—some people need a fire lit under them.

-In these instances, I’ll do the bare minimum per my contract and not one iota more.
-Whereas if you were kind, I’d even help you with out-of-scope work.
+In those cases, I’ll do the bare minimum required by my contract and not a smidgen more.
+If you were kind, I’d even help with tasks outside my scope.

-In short, don’t be an asshole.
-In return, you can more efficiently complete projects and further pad your pockets.
+In a nutshell, don’t be an asshole.
+In return, you’ll complete projects more efficiently and pad your pockets even more.

 #8 Mitigate project and construction risks

-Great construction managers understand every project has inherent risks.
-For example, consider the following:
+Top-tier construction managers know every project comes with inherent risks.
+For instance, consider these scenarios:

-- A construction worker working on a poorly constructed wobbly elevated platform
+- A construction worker on a shaky, elevated platform

 - Over-promising a project deliverable to a client

-- Ordering from a vendor whose lead time may significantly impact the project schedule
+- Ordering from a vendor with lead times that could impact the project schedule

-- Overlooking an ephemeral stream and not contacting the local environmental agency
+- Ignoring a temporary stream of water and not contacting the local environmental agency

-- Not completing a geotechnical analysis before dewatering a construction site
+- Skipping a geotechnical analysis before dewatering a construction site

-So before you start a project, understand all the project risks.
-Figure out how you can mitigate the risks, without impacting your project deliverables.
+Before diving into a project, get acquainted with all the risks.
+Work out how to mitigate them without compromising your project deliverables.

-Also, don’t dismiss any risks as trivial, to try to save a quick buck or two.
-If something goes wrong, you’ll get hit with litigation.
-And this is why the following quote rings true for almost every project:
+Also, don’t brush off any risks as trivial just to save a quick buck.
+If something goes wrong, you’ll face litigation.
+That’s why this quote rings true for nearly every project:

 “No major project is ever installed on time, within budget, with the same staff that started it.”

-In summary, plan, plan, plan, and be ready to instantly pivot!
+In short, plan, plan, plan, and be ready to pivot on a dime!

 #9 Remain curious and ask questions

-If something doesn’t seem right to you in the field or office, then ask questions.
-Also, just ask questions to learn.
+If something seems off in the field or office, speak up and ask questions.
+And don’t be shy about asking questions just to learn.

-As a construction manager, you’ll work with many different trades.
-So not surprisingly, you won’t know everything.
-Plus, the construction industry is rapidly and constantly evolving in the following areas:
+As a construction manager, you’ll work with various trades, so naturally, you won’t know everything.
+Plus, the construction industry is constantly evolving in areas like:

 - Engineering practices